An Island, A Mystery...

 The reason may surprise you!
 The reality of their construction was just to discard those rocks from the sugarcane fields.
 In many corners of Mauritius, there were stockpiles of rocks in sugarcane fields.
 In the North, there were plenty of them.
 Gradually, they disappeared, and stone crusher factories used them to produce pebbles or macadam.

 There were no advanced construction machines like today at the start of the 1930s.
 Thus, small tractors transported them to their corresponding locations.
 Laborers used baskets to carry those rocks.
-It was a heavy task for them to discard those quantities of rocks from the fields to elsewhere.
+It was a heavy task for them to discard those quantities of rocks from the fields elsewhere.
 In addition to that, they used coconut lines to align the stones while constructing the monuments.
-Even today, there are some masons who use lines (nowadays with nylon) to align in construction.
+Even today, some masons use lines (nowadays with nylon) to align in construction.
 Then, they filled a base roughly with huge rocks and soils and created the facades with squared stones, considering the alignment to make the monument attractive like a pyramid.
 Some laborers were specialists in cutting and carving stones.

 The construction took place from the 1930s to the 1960s.
 The total number of those monuments was more than twenty.
 At the end of the 1980s, both the administration of Union Vale and Mon Trésor Mon Désert decided to keep only seven of them.
 The rest were abandoned in a deplorable state, demolished, and disappeared.
 They decided to protect only these seven monuments.
 This is why there is that plate warning they are protected, on one of them.